L’ HOMME & LA FEMME Picasso Sculpture

 The Picasso editions included an American edition of 175 and an International edition of 175 in polished bronze.
 The American edition sold out many years ago and I am up to I – 51/175 of the International edition.
 The tirage also provides for editions in silver and gold which I doubt will ever be created due to the cost.
 I did produce one edition in .999 fine silver for a dealer in Japan many years ago for $7,500.00.
 That is the only silver edition pieces made.
 In 18K gold (the int. std. for gold) with gold at $800.00 per oz., the cost of gold alone would be about $80,000.00 a set.
 Of course gold is considerably more costly than that amount today and would probably by closer to $200,000.00.

-Between our galleries, and the many others that have sold these over about 45 years, everyone that has purchased a set of these Picasso sculpture has been extremely well pleased as they are beautiful, high quality pieces.
+Between our galleries, and the many others that have sold these over about 50 years, everyone that has purchased a set of these Picasso sculpture from my company has been extremely well pleased as they are beautiful, high quality pieces.